JannikEhrich/JannikEhrich.github.io/_pages/publications.md

 	<sub> Exploration of performance limits of a model of a realistic information engine that can store output energy, finding that restricting engine output to work against external force can limit information-to-energy performance, and investigation of tradeoff between input work and output work</sub> -->

 ## Preprints
+* *Energetic cost of feedback control*\
+	Jannik Ehrich, Susanne Still, and David A. Sivak ([arXiv](https://arxiv.org/abs/2206.10793))\
+	<sub> Analysis of a thermodynamic process with repeated feedback, emphasizing that the controller is a physical system interacting with the feedback-controlled subsystem through interaction potentials, and derivation of minimal work needed to achieve feedback control</sub>

 * *Bayesian information engine that optimally exploits noisy measurements*\
 	Tushar K. Saha, Joseph N. E. Lucero, Jannik Ehrich, David A. Sivak, and John Bechhoefer ([arXiv](https://arxiv.org/abs/2204.07310))\
 	<sub> Experimental realization of an information ratchet with measurement errors, phase transition in performance at a critical signal-to-noise ratio below which no work extraction is possible, and Bayesian estimates of system positions drastically increases performance work</sub>